Under the Weather: The Current Status of Paid Sick Leave Laws

 Federal requirements for offering paid sick leave

 Currently there are no federal laws or regulations requiring most private employers to offer employees paid sick leave.
-There is an exception for some federal contractors that may be subject to President Obama’s executive order 13706 establishing paid sick leave for certain federal contractors.
+There is an exception for some federal contractors that may be subject to President Obama’s Executive Order 13706 establishing paid sick leave for certain federal contractors.

 Even though paid sick leave may not be a requirement, some employers may be subject to the Family and Medical Leave Act (FMLA).
 Employers engaged in commerce or any industry or activity affecting commerce that employ 50 or more employees for each working day during each of 20 or more workweeks in the current or preceding calendar year are subject to FMLA.
 The FMLA requires an employer to offer eligible employees up to 12 weeks of unpaid, benefits- and job-protected time off per 12-month period: